InsultingPros/AcediaCore/docs/API/Aliases.md

 ## Alias names

-Alias can be any `string` consisting of ASCII character, although for practical reasons it is better to use only letters, digits and `_` character.
-Otherwise using them might become more difficult, partially defeating their purpose.
+Alias can be any non-empty `Text`, although for practical reasons it is recommended to use only English ASCII letters, digits and `_` character.

 Aliases are case-insensitive, so `EBR`, `Ebr` and `ebr` are all considered the same alias.